Eviction destabilizes families and communities.

 - Mediators who attempt to reach an agreement between the tenant and the landlord

-- county emergency assistance (EA) workers who provide on-site screening for emergency funds
+- County emergency assistance workers who provide on-site screening for financial assistance

-- and social service providers who work with EA workers to bundle financial assistance options and provide ongoing support to households encountered through the Clinic.
+- Social service providers who work with EA workers to bundle financial assistance options and provide ongoing support to households encountered through the Clinic.

 Expansion to Anoka and Dakota Counties

-With the success of the Ramsey County pilot, we are expanding this approach to both Anoka and Dakota Counties.
+With the success of the Ramsey County pilot, we began implementing this strategy with the Courts in Anoka and Dakota Counties.
 These three counties, in addition to Hennepin County, represent more than 90% of the evictions in the Twin Cities region.
-Anoka and Dakota Counties are now implementing some of the same process changes and launched their own versions of the Court-based Housing Clinics, condensing their housing-related calendars to facilitate the co-location of eviction prevention services.
+The Courts in Anoka and Dakota Counties have implemented many of the same process changes and launched their own versions of the Court-based Housing Clinics, condensing their housing-related calendars to facilitate the co-location of eviction prevention services.
 These Clinics were launching just as the pandemic hit Minnesota and, like the Ramsey County Clinic, have been providing critical services to renters during Court hearings via virtual meetings.

-As we expand to additional counties, we hope to demonstrate that our problem-solving approach to eviction court cases is scalable for the entire region, and that lessons from this work can inform state and national approaches to eviction prevention.
+We hope to demonstrate that our problem-solving approach to eviction court cases is scalable for the entire region, and that lessons from this work can inform state and national approaches to eviction prevention.

 How do we prevent evictions before Court?